 Bermuda grass is a turfgrass that is best grown in warm temperatures.
-This means that the best time to plant Bermuda grass is in the late spring or early summer when temperatures are higher.
-There are several reasons why it is best to plant Bermuda grass in the late Spring or early Summer.
+This means that the best time to plant Bermuda grass is in the Spring when temperatures are higher.
+There are several reasons why it is best to plant Bermuda grass in the Spring.

 Cooler Temperatures May Stunt Growth